Proof that a great handling car needn’t be expensive

 - Small boot

-The Mazda MX-5 has been on sale since 1989, and over a million examples have been sold - making it the world's most popular two-seater sportscar.
+The Mazda MX-5 has been on sale since March 1990 in the UK but hit roads in Japan in 1989.
+Since then, over a million examples have been sold - making it the world's most popular two-seater sportscar.
 This review deals with the fourth-generation model, also known as the MX-5 Mk4 or MX-5 ND, which first went on sale in 2015.